Specialized Therapy for Neurodivergent (ADHD, ASD, HSP) Men

 Turn Your Intentions into Achievements

-I will check in regularly and, when necessary, challenge you on your commitment to achieving your goals – helping you stay accountable to your self.
+Accountability is key, especially when procrastination, perfectionism, and “analysis paralysis” frequently occur.
+I will check in regularly and, when necessary, challenge you on your commitment to achieving your goals.
 I’ll support you in eliminating any obstacles that hold you back from following through on these goals and the values that underlie them.

 – Chögyam Trungpa